-Coconut flour is made exclusively from organic, reduced-fat coconut that is dried and finely ground.
+Coconut flour is made exclusively from organic, fat-reduced coconut that is dried and finely ground.
 This flour is gluten-free, particularly rich in fibre and low in carbohydrates.

-You can replace up to 25 % of wheat flour in traditional baking recipes with coconut flour and achieve a significant reduction of calories and carbohydrates.
+You can replace up to 25 % of wheat flour in traditional baking recipes with coconut flour and achieve a significant reduction in calories and carbohydrates.
 It will also provide a good fibre supplement at the same time.
-While it is essentially possible to use coconut flour to replace up to 100% of other gluten-free flours, we generally recommend using coconut flour in combination with other flours for best results.
+While it is theoretically possible to use coconut flour to replace up to 100% of other gluten-free flours, we generally recommend using coconut flour in combination with other flours for the best possible result.

 Coconut flour is frequently used in protein bars and “protein baking”, often in combination with protein powder.
 The flour has a naturally sweet taste that allows you to use less sweetening.
 Coconut flour is also suitable as a natural thickener in sauces.